layershift/enscale-docs/pages/02.getting-started/03.servers-and-technologies/docs.10.md

 ###  Cache

 Adding a cache node to your environments provides a single larger memory pool to be used by all your servers within the environment for storing and retrieving data.
-We offer Memcached, which is an open-source, high-performance distributed memory cahce service which can also be used for session replication.
+We offer Memcached, which is an open-source, high-performance distributed memory cache service which can also be used for session replication.

 Memcached 1.4.24, 1.5.14, 1.5.15, 1.5.16